RaphaelNeko/ProtoNeko-DiscordBot/README.md

 - **Hello reactions 👋** <br>Whenever the bots sees a "Hello message", it reacts with an emote.
 - **Yuki reactions 🦫** <br>Whenever the bots sees a message that mentions Yuki, it reacts to it with an emote and a response in the user's language depending on their language role.
 - **Slash commands:**
+  - **Suggestions 💭** <br>There is a suggestion system.
+Users can upvote or downvote the suggestions too.
   - **Links 🌐** <br>The user can select through a list the link they want to receive.
 The response is only visible to the one who used the command.
   - **Meow 🐈** <br>This just make the bot replying with a "Meow, hey hey!" message.